jekyllup/jekyll-theme-massively/_posts/2020-03-30-Monamo-dissertation.md

 layout: post
 title:  "[Dissertation] Anomaly detection in the open financial market: A Case for the Bitcoin Network"
 date:   2020-03-30
-excerpt: "Masters dissertation by Monamo, Faculty of Engineering, Engineering and Electronics, University of Johannesburg"
+excerpt: "Masters dissertation by Monamo, Faculty of Engineering and Electronics, University of Johannesburg"
 image: "https://github.com/dsfsi/dsfsi.github.io/raw/master/images/patrickImg.png"
 ---
 ## Members